Outdoors: The smile says it all

-Are you looking for a barrage of non-stop questions?
+Are you looking for a barrage of nonstop questions?
 How about continuous activity and squirmy fidgeting?
 How about tangled lines, lost bait and lots of snacks?
 Simple.
-Take an eight-year-old out fishing who thinks he knows everything about fishing and you will have a hand full, or should I say a boat-full.
+Take fishing an 8-year-old who thinks he knows everything about fishing and you will have a handful, or should I say, a boat-full.

-As a grandpa, I feel it is my responsibility to give my grandkids the opportunity to get out and experience what I experienced as a kid growing up.

 The reeds from my youth are still as productive today, whether wading or anchored in a row boat, as they were many years ago using these simple techniques.

-These memories are relived every time I watch my grandkids fish the same reed beds, with the same type lures, doing the same type of presentations finding the seams in the reeds, and catching largemouth bass and sunfish.
-It makes for huge smiles on my grandkids faces, which are cherished by their grandpa, hoping those same memories I have are being ingrained as memories that will last a lifetime, and be shared with other generations to come.
+These memories are relived every time I watch my grandkids fish the same reed beds, with the same type of lures, doing the same type of presentations, finding the seams in the reeds, and catching largemouth bass and sunfish.
+It makes for huge smiles on my grandkids’ faces, which are cherished by their grandpa, hoping those same memories I have are being ingrained as memories that will last a lifetime and be shared with other generations to come.

 (0) comments